-Any new development within close proximity to transit-whether it will be adjacent, physically connected, or built over top-is of interest to Metrolinx.
+Any new development within close proximity to transit-whether it will be adjacent or physically connected, is of interest to Metrolinx.
 Metrolinx's interests are first and foremost one of safety; second of expediting future expansion plans in concert with sustainable land development; and third, to enhance transit connections into the surrounding communities.

-If your project is located in a joint corridor with other Metrolinx infrastructure (such a GO Heavy Rail Corridor, Light Rail Corridor, Station) additional requirements or approvals in addition to the Corridor Development Permit may apply.
+Projects located within a joint corridor with other Metrolinx infrastructure (such a GO Heavy Rail Corridor, Light Rail Corridor, Station) may be subject to additional review requirements or approvals, in addition to the Corridor Development Permit (CDP).

-This guideline is relevant for adjacent developments in proximity to the transit corridor as shown in Figures 2.1 (A), (B) and (C).
-If a development is proposed to be physically connected to any transit infrastructure, such as a TOC as illustrated in Figure 2.1 (B) and (C) (i.e. station entrance building, pedestrian tunnel connection, etc.), it will be subjected to additional Metrolinx standards and guidelines, and applicable Agreements.
-Each application will be reviewed on a case-by-case situation depending on the nature of the proposed integration.
+This guideline is relevant for adjacent developments in proximity to the transit corridor as shown in Figure 2.1 (A), (B) and (C).
+If a development is proposed to be physically connected to any transit infrastructure, such as a TOC as illustrated in Figure 2.1 (B) and (C) (i.e. station entrance building, pedestrian tunnel connection, etc.), are subject to additional Metrolinx standards, guidelines, and applicable agreements.
+Each application will be reviewed on a case-by-case basis, and dependent on the nature of the proposed integration.

-Figure 2.1
+Figure 2.1: Types of Adjacent Development